Nafiaus/NafiBot/README.md

 IDEAS ADDED INSTEAD OF A LOGGING METHOD
 - Chat GPT
 - Merged 3 useless function into 1 useless function
+- Enabled YouTube chat the ablility to use camera controls (aka learned javascript & node.js) One second...
+I LEARNED A NEW LANGUAGE INSTEAD OF ADDING LOGGING METHOD

 ---------------------------------------------------